essif-lab/framework/docs/notations-and-conventions.md

 ### Pattern diagram notations

 %%Pattern|pattern%% diagrams will be visualized in this document using a UML-like notation.
-The following diagram shows the various notations we use:
+The following diagram represents the %%jurisdiction pattern|pattern-jurisdiction%%, which shows most of the notations we use:

 <img
   alt="Notations and conventions"